Redocly/redocly-cli/docs/guides/replace-servers-url.md

   ```
 - Use your favorite IDE for editing files (we use VS Code and have the [Redocly extension](https://redocly.com/docs/redocly-openapi/) installed).

-## Create a demo specification file
+## Create a demo folder and description file

-In this step, create an OpenAPI specification file.
+Before you start, create a demo folder and a sample OpenAPI description file to later test your plugin and decorators.

-1. Create a new directory and name it `replace-servers-demo`.
+1. Create a new folder and name it `replace-servers-demo`.

-2. In `replace-servers-demo`, create an `original.yaml` file with the following content:
+2. In the `replace-servers-demo` folder, create an `original.yaml` file with the following content:

 ```yaml
 openapi: 3.1.0